swaits/vivaldi-nc/README.md

 ### Examples

-Run an example which loads a n-to-n latency sample from PlanetLab and iterates on `NetworkCoordinate`s until some low-enough mean error is reached.
+The repository includes an example which loads a n-to-n latency sample from PlanetLab and iterates on `NetworkCoordinate`s until some low-enough mean error is reached.
 The output is a JSON array of elements that look like this:

 ```json
   {